Sooke FireSmart Program

 Hi there, I am located in Ea at Sooke off Nagle Road, and I have a pretty large pile of Dead bramble and broom from last season, that is now surely a fire hazard.
 I was hoping you could inform me on a company that could possible remove it or a place that I could dispose of it if I were to rent a uhaul to move it.
 Thanks

-Brice asked 10 months ago
+Brice asked over 1 year ago

 After a two-day pilot in 2022 and significant positive feedback on free broom drop-off events, along with funding through the Province’s Local Government Climate Action Program, the District extended this service from May 27 to June 17, 2023.
 Unfortunately, our final broom drop-off event was last Saturday.
 This initiative aligns with local broom busters who "cut broom in bloom" which is in early May and June.
 I know you may have missed this initiative for the year but stay tuned for next year!